prettier/prettier-vscode/README.md

 ## Linter Integration

 The preferred way of integrating with linters is to let Prettier do the formatting and configure the linter to not deal with formatting rules.
 [You can see how this is done here](https://prettier.io/docs/en/integrating-with-linters.html).
-To continue to use Prettier and your linter we recommend you use the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) or [TSLint](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin) extensions directly.
+To continue to use Prettier and your linter we recommend you use the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), [TSLint](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-typescript-tslint-plugin) or [Stylelint](https://marketplace.visualstudio.com/items?itemName=hex-ci.stylelint-plus) extensions directly.

 You can enable Auto-Fix on Save for either TSLint or ESLint and still have formatting and quick fixes:

 ```
+// For ESLint
 "eslint.autoFixOnSave": true,
+// For TSLint
 "editor.codeActionsOnSave": {
     "source.fixAll.tslint": true
-}
+},
+// For Stylelint
+stylelint.autoFixOnSave: true,
 ```

 > NOTE: If you are seeing conflicts between Prettier and ESLint this is because you don't have the right ESLint or TSLint rules set as explained in the [Prettier documentation](https://prettier.io/docs/en/integrating-with-linters.html).